spicyjack/public/notes/virtual_machine_setup.md

 # Virtual Machine Setup #

 What to put on your virtual machine after you set it up.
+See also `notes/qemu/host_setup.md`.

 ## Installing Debian ##
 - Create 'lack' user with lack's password